 Department of Modern Languages

-Students studying in the Modern Languages Department experience both the intellectual and personal enrichment that comes with learning a new language and encountering the diverse cultures each represent.
-The Arabic, Chinese, French & Francophone, German, Japanese, Hispanic and Russian courses are both immersive and varied, and there are many opportunities such as studying abroad or participating in local and international service-learning communities.
-Research is aimed at the enhancement of learning through technology and literary and cultural studies.
+Students studying in the Modern Languages Department experience both the intellectual and personal enrichment that comes with learning a new language and encountering the diverse cultures each represents.
+The Arabic, Chinese, French & Francophone, German, Italian, Japanese, Hispanic and Russian courses are both immersive and varied, and there are many opportunities such as studying abroad or participating in local and international community and engagement activities.
+Research is aimed at language acquisition, the enhancement of learning through technology and literary and cultural studies.

 Department of Philosophy